-You’ll find the scoring guidelines for both performance tasks on the About the Assessment page.
+You’ll find the scoring guidelines for the Create performance task on the About the Exam page.
 Spend time familiarizing yourself with the scoring guidelines.
-The student samples allow you to see high-performing student responses as well as student responses with room for improvement.
-Use the student samples to practice applying the scoring guidelines so you can better apply the rubric to your own written responses.
+The student samples allow you to see high-performing student responses and student responses with room for improvement.
+Use the student samples to practice applying the scoring guidelines so you can better apply the rubric to your own written response.

 Plan out your time

-Your teacher will provide you with in-class time to complete each performance task.
-You will be given at least 8 hours to complete the Explore performance task and at least 12 hours to complete the Create performance task.
+Your teacher will give you at least 12 hours of in-class time to complete the Create performance task.
 We recommend taking time to map out your approach and what you plan to accomplish each day.
 This will help you stay on track and meet your goal of completing on time with a quality submission.
 At the end of each class, write down in a journal what you accomplished and what you plan to accomplish next.
-These notes can be very helpful when you have to complete your written responses and describe your development process.
-If the amount of class time provided is insufficient, you may work on your performance tasks outside of class.
+These notes can be very helpful when you have to complete your written response and describe your development process.
+If the amount of class time provided is insufficient, you may work on your performance task outside of class.

-Complete all components and answer all written responses
+Complete all components and answer the written response

 Be sure to complete all components of the performance task.
-When you review the scoring guidelines, you’ll see that much of your score comes from your written responses—just writing the program for the Create performance task is not enough to earn a high score.
-When completing the written responses, be sure to clearly label your answers.
-We recommend using the Written Response templates for Create (.doc/61KB) and Explore (.doc/23KB) provided by College Board as a guide for organizing your responses.
+When you review the scoring guidelines, you’ll see that much of your score comes from your written response—just writing the program for the Create performance task is not enough to earn a high score.

-Read and reread your responses.
+Read and reread your responses to the prompts.
 Be sure you have answered what was asked.
-The word-count limit is meant to encourage you to write clearly and concisely.
+The word count limit is meant to encourage you to write clearly and concisely.
 Use the scoring guidelines to rate your own responses and determine if you can clarify or streamline any parts.
 You may need additional cycles of revision for this.

-Throughout the year, your teacher will most likely give you scaffolded tasks to prepare you for completing the performance tasks on your own.
-Take these opportunities to review and understand the feedback that your teacher gives you on your work.
-Your teacher won’t be able to give you feedback on your final performance tasks that you upload for scoring, so these practice performance tasks are your only opportunity to get important feedback on your computational artifacts as well as your answers to written responses.
+Throughout the year, your teacher will most likely give you multiple programming tasks to prepare you for completing the performance task on your own.
+Take these opportunities to review and understand the feedback your teacher gives you on your work.
+Your teacher can’t give you feedback on your final Create performance task that you upload for scoring, so these practice performance tasks are your only opportunity to get important feedback on your program and your answers to the written response.

-When completing the Explore and Create performance tasks, you are allowed to incorporate media and program code that is not your own with significant modifications, extensions, or improvements.
-When using the creative work or innovations of another individual, you are required to acknowledge the creators or owners.
+When completing the Create performance task, you’re allowed to incorporate program code that is not your own with significant modifications, extensions, or improvements.
+When using the creative work or innovations of another individual, you’re required to acknowledge the creators or owners.

-Failure to acknowledge the ideas and works of others is considered plagiarism, and any performance task that contains plagiarism will be given a score of 0.
+Failure to acknowledge the ideas and works of others is considered plagiarism, and if the performance task contains plagiarism it will be given a score of 0.
 Before submitting your performance task, check that you have acknowledged all contributors.